'It is just the beginning,' local activist says after Chauvin verdict

 - Oops!Something went wrong.Please try again later.

 Apr.
-21—All summer long, New London activist Alexis Thornton stood in downtown New London with the words of Minneapolis resident George Floyd scrawled on a piece of tape across her mouth: 'I can't breathe.'
+21—All summer, New London activist Alexis Thornton stood in downtown New London with the words of Minneapolis resident George Floyd scrawled on a piece of tape across her mouth: 'I can't breathe.'

 "Justice is a start," Thornton said.
 "It doesn't bring George Floyd back but it's a sweet step in the right direction."